 I was walking down the Irwell one day and spotted some outfalls in the riverbank.
-A bit of research showed they were probably related to the Wet Earth Colliery, a site that started the extraction of coal from the Irwell Valley Fault in 1740.
-One of the reasons this site was important was the involvement of James Brindley.
-The eminent canal engineer was contacted in 1750 to advise on how to drain the workings that had flooded soon after their construction.
+A bit of research showed they were related to Wet Earth Colliery, a site that started the extraction of coal from the Irwell Valley Fault in 1740.
+James Brindley was responsible for the tunnels that I'd seen, the eminent canal engineer was contacted in 1750 to advise on how to drain the workings which had flooded soon after their construction.

 Brindley orchestrated the construction of several tunnels and structures related to this task and several parts can still be seen today.